Peg Parnevik: 2015–present: Parneviks and music career

 In 2015, Parnevik began starring in the reality show Parneviks broadcast on the Swedish television channel TV3.
 The show features Parnevik and the rest of her family welcoming Swedish celebrity guests to stay at their Florida mansion.
 It has won numerous awards in Sweden, including a Kristallen in 2015 for Best Reality Series.
 Parnevik later signed to Sony Music Sweden as a solo artist and released her debut single "Ain't No Saint" in March 2016.
 On 3 June 2016, she released the single "We Are (Ziggy & Carola)".

 Her song Ain't No Saint charted in second place on the Swedish singleschart.
 In August 2016 Parnevik participated in Allsång på Skansen broadcast on SVT.
 She also had her own reality show called Peg på turné to be broadcast on TV3, a show that will follow her way through Sweden when she promotes her new songs.

+Parnevik was a judge on Idol 2024, broadcast on TV4.